-After getting psychoactive quotas approval during the third quarter of 2022, the company put in place the first batch of proprietary genetic plants into a contract growers facility to run the first pilot scale production of THC-rich biomass under third-party conditions.
-The finished biomass was received on March 2023.
+After getting psychoactive quotas approval during the third quarter of 2022, the Company put in place the first batch of proprietary genetic plants into a contract growers' facility to run the first pilot scale production of THC-rich biomass under third-party conditions.
+The finished biomass was received in March 2023 and after a carefully carried out quality and financial evaluation the result showed favorable conditions to advance with this model instead of producing this raw material in-house.